mxapelli/mxapelli/README.md

 <h3 align="center">Hi there 👋, I'm Marc</h3>

 Currently working at Cyber Defence Campus for armasuisse in Zürich.
 Also studying a Cybersecurity master at the Universitat Oberta de Catalunya.
-My fields of interests are **cibersecurity** and **data science**.
+My fields of interests are **cybersecurity** and **data science**.
 I like to find problems and create solutions, always willing to try and learn new technologies.

 <h2>💬 Connect with me</h2>